MoYangking/Astrbot-Napcat-huggingface/README_EN.md

 | `BASE_URL` | No | `https://generativelanguage.googleapis.com/v1beta` | same | Gemini API base URL. |
 | `PROXIES` | No | `[]` | `["http://host:port"]` | Optional HTTP/SOCKS5 proxies array. |

-Tip: You can also commit a `.env` file (see `_refs/gemini-balance-main/.env.example`) into your backup repo under `home/user/gemini-balance-main/.env`; the backup step restores it before the service starts.

 ---

 ## Getting Tokens/Keys
-- GitHub token (`github_secret`): create a PAT with `repo` scope in GitHub → Settings → Developer settings.
 - Google Gemini `API_KEYS`: create keys in Google AI Studio; put them as a JSON array string in `API_KEYS`.

 ---